ethereum/act/doc/src/language.md

 ## Range predicates
 Often, to accurately specify a contract, we need to assume that arithmetic operations do not overflow.
-This is done with built-in *in-range* predicates.
+This is done with a built-in *inRange* predicates.
 For example, in the iff conditions of a constructor of behaviour we can write